Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 This is a trap because almost no one can ever have enough.

-Trying to jam yourself into that round hole will do you more harm than good if you are uh squared dowel.
+Trying to jam yourself into that round hole will do you more harm than good if you are a square dowel.

 Now, Bob Samuelson has an interesting piece, too.

-You didn't Washington post-columnist that we uh cite here on a frequent basis, and uh he he's also taking off on the the book that John Kenneth Galbreth wrote that really defines modern-day liberalism, the affluent society.
+And he's also taking off on the book that John Kenneth Galbreth wrote that really defines modern day liberalism, the affluent society.

-And the one of the central premises of Galbraith's uh book was that uh runaway affluence and consumerism and materialism was destructive to society, and it was leading to people buying products that they didn't need because people were being able to advertise them with the advent of television.
+And it was leading to people buying products that they didn't need because people were being able to advertise them with the advent of television.

 So people started going buying things they didn't need, became consumers, materialistic.